 In memory of William Clark, a native of Ballymahon, Co.
 Longford, Ireland, who died March 24, 1844 aged 40 yrs.
 Also his wife Ann.
 Erected by her sister Mary Plunkett.

-If my supposition is correct that Alex Clark and the McDermotts had emigrated together, or at least were acquainted in Ireland, this gives us our first clue as to where in Longford James McDermott and his wife Ann might have come from.
+If my supposition is correct that Alex Clark and the McDermotts had been acquainted in Ireland, this gives us our first clue as to where in Longford James McDermott and his wife Ann might have come from.
 Ballymahon is found in the southeast corner of Longford, close to the border of West Meath.

 We know that James McDermott had returned to Boston by 1841 and was living next to Alex Clark.
 The renewal of their friendship was not to last too much longer however.
 In June of 1845 Alex died, apparently of “convultions” and was buried in St. Augustine’s.
 In the Probate that followed his death, we get a little more insight into the man.
 Alex had made out his Last Will and Testament two years earlier in April of 1843.